nicolas-cusan/dotfiles/README.md

 # .dotfiles

+This repo does not really contain my dotfiles (at least for now).
+It rather helps to setup a new macOS box step by step.
+These scripts are optimized for my own system use at your own risk.
+They were last installed on macOS 10.15.5 (Catalina)

-## Setup new macos box
+## Setup sequence

-### 1. Initial steps when setting up a new macOS system
+### 1. Initial steps

 - Initial mac setup via system dialogs
   - User Filevault
   - Use Locations services
-- Check for Updates macOS updates & install if any
+- After install check for macOS updates & install if any
 - Setup iCloud preferences
 - Setup sharing preferences
   - Change computer name
   - Make sure all file sharing is disabled
+- Setup preferences for Finder, Dock, Destop, Keyboard, Mouse & Trackpad, etc.

 ### 2. Install Homebrew